When the chart of accounts becomes the operating language

 A different way to look at it

-I think the chart of accounts can do more than act as a destination.
-It can be the language itself.
+The chart of accounts can do more than act as a destination.
+It can be the working vocabulary for preparation.

-Not language in a fluffy sense.
-Language in the practical sense.
-The vocabulary the firm already uses to express how costs, revenue, fees, assets, taxes, and edge cases should be understood.
+That vocabulary tells the firm how costs, revenue, fees, assets, taxes and edge cases should be understood.

 If the accounts are the language, then classification is not about squeezing a transaction into a generic label and translating it later.
 It is about operating directly in the vocabulary the firm already trusts.